 - JD Power Score: 805

-BMO Harris Bank offers all the standard fixed-rate and adjustable-rate mortgage products through its Physicians Program.
+BMO Bank (formerly BMO Harris Bank) offers all the standard fixed-rate and adjustable-rate mortgage products through its Physicians Program.

 Medical residents who have not yet started their jobs can still purchase a home as long as they can show proof of employment within 90 days of closing.